 - Swelling in or around the mouth

-It’s important to note that some pets–even extremely calm, friendly and loving ones, can become very irritable when they are experiencing dental problems.
+It’s important to note that some pets can become very irritable when they are experiencing dental problems.
 This means that if you begin to poke around in your pet’s mouth to ascertain whether there is an obvious dental issue, there is the possibility that you will be unintentionally bitten due to oral pain.
 For this reason, it is recommended that whenever you suspect that a dental health issue may be occurring, you allow your pet’s veterinarian to sedate your pet and perform a thorough dental examination.
 Sedation is important, because while you understand why a dentist needs to perform certain examination and cleaning procedures, your pet doesn’t understand what is occurring and can try to escape or even bite the veterinarian in fear.
 Anesthesia will allow your pet to receive the necessary dental care without stress and pain, and it will also ensure the veterinarian’s safety while performing the dental examination, cleaning and other dental procedures.

 For more information about veterinary dental services performed at La Crosse, contact us today.